zebrajaeger/esp32-led-dimmer/README.md

   - [X] Analyze.
   - [X] Fix.
 Hack -> see https://github.com/espressif/arduino-esp32/issues/2501
 - [X] ~~~CSS tuning~~~.
 No access to the page generators CSS.
-- [ ] Image from an undestroyed ESP Node....
+- [ ] Picture from an undestroyed ESP Node....

 ### 1.5.2.
 Hardware